A Christmas Carol (TV series): Production

 It was announced in November 2017 that the BBC had commissioned a new telling of the Dickens tale, with Steven Knight writing the three-part series.
 Knight, Tom Hardy and Ridley Scott would serve as executive producers.

 In January 2019, it was reported that Hardy would also be starring in the series; however, the role he would be playing was not disclosed (Hardy did not appear in the final version).
 In May, Guy Pearce was revealed to be playing Scrooge, alongside the castings of Andy Serkis, Stephen Graham, Charlotte Riley, Johnny Harris, Joe Alwyn, Vinette Robinson and Kayvan Novak.
 Rutger Hauer, who was originally cast as Ghost of Christmas Future, became too ill to film his scenes and was replaced by Jason Flemyng (Hauer died on 19 July 2019).

 Filming on the series commenced by May 2019 at Rainham Hall, a 1729-built National Trust site in the London Borough of Havering.
 Scenes were filmed on Church Row, Hampstead and the churchyard of St John-at-Hampstead in May.
 In early June, filming took place at the Lord Leycester Hospital in Warwick.

 Episodes

 On the BBC's iPlayer service, episode 1 had 1.6 million requests, episode 2 had 1.03 million requests and episode 3 had 900,000 requests.
 It was the sixth most watched programme on iPlayer during the Christmas fortnight of 20 December to 2 January.
 FX broadcast all three episodes on 19 December in the United States as one episode.
 The full-length serial is available to stream on Hulu as of 2020.
-On 24 December 2021 Disney also released it internationally as a single episode and as a Star original.
+On 24 December 2021 Disney+ also released it internationally, excluding UK and Ireland, as a single episode via the Star hub and as a Star Original.